Nathan-Hebert/DFO-Reference-Points/README.md

 # DFO-Reference-Points
-Code for the time-varying reference points CSRF project.
+Code for the reference points CSRF project.

 ## Scripts